 Public money was used by bosses at Sellafield nuclear plant to pay for a "taxi for a cat", an audit found.

 Claims by 16 staff seconded to the taxpayer-funded Sellafield Ltd emerged in a Nuclear Decommissioning Authority (NDA) report.

 They include £2,795 for a trip to the US Masters golf and a £715 cab journey for an un-named executive "and cat".

 The GMB union demanded a ministerial inquiry.
 Owners NMP accepted a number of expenses were submitted "in error".

-The NDA said the audit highlighted "serious deficiencies" in procedures.'No impropriety'
+The NDA said the audit highlighted "serious deficiencies" in procedures.

 Copeland's Labour MP Jamie Reed said it was a "sickening abuse of public money" and union bosses have called for an inquiry.

 The NDA's audit of Sellafield Ltd and its parent group Nuclear Management Partners (NMP) looked at 606 sample expenses claims submitted between 2008 and 2012, totalling £483,202.